noahehall/theBookOfNoah/0current/frontendtech_accessibility.md

    * + makes it diffiulct for assistive technologies to navigate & operate page content
    * + instead structure the document source with elements in a logical sequence *
+   * interactice components authored using non-interactive elements are not listed in the accessibility tree
+   * + instead always use semantically correct elements to describe the content
+   * +
    * UX
    * +`keyboard` and `mouse` should offer the same experience
    * ++ thus duplicate logic across `keypress` and `click` handlers